How to Figure Out Adjusted Gross Income (AGI)

 The AGI calculation depends on the tax return form you use; some forms allow you to take more adjustments to income, than others.

-When you file a tax return, you will always see a line to figure out your adjusted gross income, or AGI, before arriving at your taxable income number.
-The AGI calculation depends on the tax return form you use; some forms allow you to take more adjustments to income, than others.
+When you file a tax return, you will see a line to determine your adjusted gross income, or AGI, before arriving at your taxable income number.
+The AGI calculation depends on the additional schedules and adjustments you use.

-Your AGI will never be more than the total income you report on the first lines of your tax return, and in many cases, it will actually be lower.
-Total income includes all of your annual earnings that are subject to income tax.
+Your AGI will never be more than the total income you report on your tax return, and in many cases, it will actually be less.
+Total income includes all of your income that is subject to income tax.
 This typically includes:

 - Your wages from work reported on a Form W-2